What’s So Bad About Being Alone With Your Thoughts?

 Researchers at the University of Virginia were recently amazed to discover that many people would rather self-administer painful shocks than sit quietly with their own thoughts for 15 minutes.
 They also found that men were significantly more likely to shock themselves than women.
 So what’s so bad about sitting alone and thinking?
 Study author Erin Westgate helps parse the results.

-Erin Westgate is a Ph.D. student in psychology at the University of Virginia in Charlottesville, Virginia.
+Erin Westgate is an assistant professor of Psychology at the University of Florida in Gainesville, Florida.